geekxingyun/how-to-open-source-a-project/README.md

 this is an example about how to open source a project.

-first of all,we had better have a licence for the current open source project.
+first of all,we had better have a software licence for the current open source project.

 such as ,current open source project is using Apache Licence 2.0.